-Looking for your first Japanese knife?
+Looking for your first Japanese kitchen knife?
 You landed on the right guide!

 The breadth of options when you just begin looking can be overwhelming.
 Don't worry, our job is to help educate and make that choice more straightforward.
 Choosing the best Japanese knife for your situation will be a fun process!